Newly standardized Mortars App simplifies complex fire control for modern Soldier needs

 |0

-This work, Newly standardized Mortars App simplifies complex fire control for modern Soldier needs [Image 2 of 2], by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Newly standardized Mortars App simplifies complex fire control for modern Soldier needs, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Newly standardized Mortars App simplifies complex fire control for modern Soldier needs